hx2A/py5website/tutorials/py5-modes.rst

 .. description:
 .. type: text

-The py5 is similar to `Processing <https://processing.org/>`_ and `p5 <https://p5js.org/>`_ in that the basic functionality comes from user implemented ``settings``, ``setup``, and ``draw`` methods.
-These methods will initialize the sketch parameters, run one-time setup code, and draw each frame of your animation.
+The py5 library is similar to `Processing <https://processing.org/>`_ and `p5 <https://p5js.org/>`_ in that the basic functionality comes from user implemented ``settings``, ``setup``, and ``draw`` methods.
+These methods will initialize the Sketch parameters, run one-time setup code, and draw each frame of your animation.

 In addition, py5 supports keyboard and mouse events with methods like ``mouseClicked`` and ``keyPressed``.

 All of this is analogous to what users familiar with `Processing <https://processing.org/>`_ and `p5 <https://p5js.org/>`_ might expect.

-The py5 library has three "modes" you can use to code these methods and write sketches.
-They are called Module Mode, Class Mode, and PDE Mode.
+The py5 library has three "modes" that you can use to code these methods and write Sketches.
+They are called Module Mode, Class Mode, and Imported Mode.

 .. contents:: py5 Modes:
     :depth: 1